 2001 Pavel Tsatouline starts RKC which stands for Russian Kettlebell Challenge.

-2001 the first time women compete in kettlebell sport championships.
+2001 was the first time women compete in kettlebell sport championships.

 2006 Valery Federenko establishes the World Kettlebell Club.